Recovering from a System Compromise

 Copy and Audit Your Data

-The next task is to copy your data to the new Linode, and make sure you’ve purged all compromised portions.
-Follow these steps:
+The next task is to copy your data to the new Linode, and make sure that all compromised portions have been purged.

 - Create a temporary directory on the new Linode.